Herringway/nspcplay/README.md

 ### As a Dependency

 Simply use `dub add nspcplay` in a D project.
-C compatible functions and header are not yet available.

 ### Standalone Player